 More than 38,000 Syrians have arrived in Canada since Justin Trudeau’s Liberals assumed control of the federal government in November 2015, and most of them came with the understanding that they’d be vouchsafed one year of financial support.
 Those who had been sponsored by the Canadian federal government would be getting that support from Canadian taxpayers.
 Meanwhile, privately sponsored refugees would have their transition periods bankrolled by the non-government groups and individuals that helped them come to Canada in the first place.

 For the earliest arrivals, that year of financial support is now over, leaving some of them at a loss as to what to do next.
 In many cases, Syrian families are still learning English and trying to find employment, making the prospect of surviving without help a daunting one.
 While privately sponsored refugees have relatively strong social networks to help them out beyond the first 12 months, many government-sponsored Syrians will need to be more resourceful.

-We spoke to a few Syrian families whose one-year deadlines are imminent.
+We spoke to two Syrian families whose one-year deadlines are imminent.
 Here, translated from Arabic, is what they told us.

 The Dahi family

 Privately sponsored.
 Arrived in Canada on January 9, 2016

 Banoudi Dahi is a jack-of-all-trades who once worked throughout Europe as an importer of elevators and elevator parts.
 Later, he did a three-year stint as a baker in Boston, though he had only a rudimentary knowledge of English.